happy-travel/docs/employee-intangible-benefits.md

 You need four conditions to be done to get compensation:
 * You must have a bill to confirm a purchase
 * An approvement from the CTO or their deputy, what the purchase is work-related
-* Cmpensation amount for all your purchases must not exceed maximum amount at a moment of time.
+* Compensation amount for all your purchases must not exceed maximum amount at a moment of time.